 The Children’s Playground offers younger visitors a change of pace and some adventure in their own little space.
 Mum and Dad don’t mind it either.
 The nature-play based playground is located right in the heart of the main picnic area, with loads of shady trees.
 A great area to enjoy the outdoors and explore sensory play.

-You can view our koalas from only a few feet away all through the day at our koala enclosure and if you’d like to learn more about Australia’s cutest marsupials a Koala Talk is held daily 2pm.
-Here one of our keepers is on hand to share some secrets and take your questions.
+You can view our koalas from only a few feet away all through the day!
+If you’d like to learn more about Australia’s cutest marsupials a check out our Koala Talk presentation and get to know one of our keepers along with a great number of interesting anecdotes, entertaining facts and educational insights.

 Winnie loves nothing more than digging burrows throughout her specially designed enclosure!
 You will find her waddling around or laying cube shaped droppings in between naps.
 Winnie loves making new friends so come and meet her anytime throughout your visit!

 Arguably the most curious of all the native creatures the emus co-exist with our kangaroos behind the Pine View Hut.
 They seem to find it very amusing watching visitors try and solve the riddle of the mazes; we can’t promise that these cheeky birds won’t be having a chuckle at your expense.